 The domestic kitchen is one of the most important parts of a place you’d like to call your home.
 Not only is it essential for it to be comfortable, but it also needs to include everything your favourite meals would need.
 So, how to plan the perfect kitchen?

-Interior designers have developed all kinds of ways to make your kitchen work as both a comfortable and functional place for your cooking experiments.
+Interior designers have developed various ways to make your kitchen work as both a comfortable and functional place for your cooking experiments.

-Here are a few general rules to live by if you intend on designing one yourself.
+Here are a few general rules by Fantastic Handyman to live by if you intend on designing one yourself.

 Work with What You Have